mvysny/mvysny.github.io/_posts/2020-11-5-Vaadin-difference-jsmodule-javascript.md

 You currently can't use an annotation-based approach to load a classic script locally from your app:

-1. `@HtmlImport` annotation is ignored in the npm mode - it does absolutely nothing, keep that in mind and never use this annotation unless you're also targeting Vaadin 14 compatibility mode.
+1. `@HtmlImport` annotation is ignored in the npm mode - it does absolutely nothing.
+Keep that in mind and never use this annotation unless you're also targeting Vaadin 14 compatibility mode.
 2. `@JsModule` always loads the script as a module script;
 3. `@JavaScript` always loads the script as a module script when loading the script locally.